yilserkan/Blocks/README.md

 ## About the game
 This game is a mobile puzzle game where the player needs to put pieces into a grid in the correct order.
 The levels within this game are procedurally generated according to the choosen difficulty.
 See ['Procedural Generation.pdf'](https://github.com/yilserkan/Blocks/blob/main/Procedural%20Generation.pdf) for a more detailed explanation of the procedural generation algortihm.

+The game concludes of 2 modes.

+**Play Mode** : After a level is selected the player can play the game.

+**Generate Level Mode** : Within this mode, new levels can be procedurally generated according to the chosen difficulty.
+These levels can be saved, so that they will be added to the level pool.

+## Used Patterns

+### Object Pooling
+I used object pooling whilst creating the pieces and the anchor points to save performance.

+### Humble Object
+This was mainly used to be able to write unit tests on some critical parts of the code.

 ## Game Screenshots
 ### In-Game